Flomp/wanderer/docs/src/content/docs/use/create-a-trail.md

 ## What is a trail?

-In *wanderer*, a trail is a digital route that includes GPS data and descriptive metadata like name, difficulty, category, photos, and waypoints.
+In <span class="-tracking-[0.075em]">wanderer</span>, a trail is a digital route that includes GPS data and descriptive metadata like name, difficulty, category, photos, and waypoints.
 Trails can be explored by others and searched in the app.